nuagenetworks/nuage-metroae/README.md

 - Verify if the container is running: `docker ps`.
 See if metroae is running.
 - `metroae container destroy -y`

-MetroAE now requires Ansible version 3.4.0 or higher.
-Alternatively, use the new `metroae-container` for using the latest container.

 Please see [RELEASE_NOTES.md](Documentation/RELEASE_NOTES.md) for all the details about what has changed or been added in this release.

 All MetroAE operations use a command `metroae-container` for consistent usage and syntax.

+MetroAE git clone version now requires Ansible version 3.4.0 or higher.
+Using the `metroae-container` automatically uses the 3.4.0 ansible version.

 ## Supported Components for Deployment and Upgrade